Jeff-Russ/ror-guides/rails-database.md

 Now, in between of the `<!-- enrolled students section -->`, let's use the `c` variable in to iterated over the student each time `c` changes to a new course in the outer iterator.
 We'll stayed within the same HTML table in this nested iterator and justed add a wide, `colspan="4"` row to label the "Students Enrolled" portion of the table.

 Now we have a choice: we can access the student's data via `Course.enrollments.each` or `Course.students.each` (since we added the "`has_many :students, through: :enrollments`" to `Course`).
-Both have limitiation.
+Both have limitation.

 * __OPTION A:__ The `c.enrollments.each do |e|` rows lack the `first_name` and `last_name` columns which makes sense because it would not specify which student is being referred to.
 This data is only only available via `Student`.
 We would have to:
 >